Orthodontics and TMJ Disorders

 BRACES

 More than half a century later, we know that the shape of the upper jawbone and the position of the lower jawbone (the mandible) are very much affected by the jaw muscles.
-Strong jaw muscle activity expands the upper jawbone, like unfolding a pair of wings.
-It also advances the tooth-containing front half of the mandible (the lower jawbone) by pushing it forward from behind, like it was suspended from a pair of continuously elongating handles.
+Strong jaw muscle activity expands the upper jawbone and advances the tooth-containing front half of the mandible (the lower jawbone).
 When jaw muscle activity is weak, these growth patterns are not sufficiently stimulated.
 In addition, when a deep overbite or steep interdigitation of the teeth locks the upper and lower jawbones together, it inhibits both of their growth patterns.
-The upper jawbone cannot expand normally, because it is locked to a lower jawbone that can only shift forward; and the lower jawbone cannot shift forward normally, because it is locked to an upper jawbone that can only expand.
+The upper jawbone cannot expand normally, because it is locked to a lower jawbone that can only translate; and the lower jawbone cannot translate normally, because it is locked to an upper jawbone that can only expand.
 The growth that is inhibited horizontally gets redirected vertically.
 As a result, narrow nasal cavities and backward rotation of the mandible have become common problems for orthodontics today.

-Unfortunately, braces can inhibit normal jaw muscle development, because the pressure from the wires keeps the teeth tender, which causes the jaw closing muscles to fire weakly, which can prevent them from gaining the strength they need to regulate facial growth.
-In addition, orthodontists usually wait to place braces until after the second molars have erupted, which is during the pubertal growth spurt when jaw muscle development should be rapid and the facial growth pattern (healthy or strained) is already well established.
+Unfortunately, esthetic orthodontics can inhibit jaw muscle development, because pressure on teeth keeps them tender, which causes the jaw closing muscles to fire weakly, which can prevent them from gaining the strength they need to regulate facial growth.
+In addition, orthodontists usually place braces during the pubertal growth spurt, when jaw muscle development should be most rapid, and when inhibiting it has the most damaging effects.

 CLEAR ALIGNERS

-(such as invisalign) employ a series of removable computer generated plastic shells (rather than brackets and wires) to align the upper and lower teeth in a manner very similar to braces but with more convenience and less control.
+(such as invisalign) employ a series of removable computer generated plastic shells to align the upper and lower teeth in a manner very similar to braces but with more convenience and less control.
 The appliances cannot easily open or close spaces between teeth; but they can be removed for brushing, and they are usually worn for a shorter time period.

 RETENTION

-After the teeth are aligned, retainers are needed to prevent post-treatment relapse.
-One cause of this relapse is the "neutral zone" which holds the teeth in a balance between forces pushing them in opposite directions, as shown below.
-These forces are generated by the resting postures of the lips, cheeks, and tongue, as well as by the bite.
+After esthetic orthodontics, retainers are needed to prevent relapse.
+One cause of this relapse is the "neutral zone" which holds the teeth in a balance between forces from the lips, cheeks, and tongue, as well as by the bite pushing them in opposite directions, as shown below.
 If a tooth moves outside of its neutral zone, these forces will move it back in.
 Esthetic orthodontics was not designed to take neutral zone forces into account.

-The other cause of post-treatment relapse, especially crowding of the lower front teeth, is continuing adult facial growth.
-Esthetic orthodontics leaves the upper and lower teeth steeply interdigitated, because it was developed before we realized that the jaws keep growing during adulthood.
-Their growth slows down to about 10 percent of their teenage rate; but then it continues slowly throughout adulthood; because the system was designed to accommodate tooth wear, which also continued slowly throughout adulthood, at least until the last few centuries.
-That jawbone growth now continues, even if we don't need it.
-Because the upper and lower jawbones continue to grow in different types of bone, at different rates, and in different directions; continued adult jawbone growth requires some slippage in the bite.
-A bite that locks together the upper and lower jawbones may not be able to accommodate the slippage needed, causing progressive mechanical strains between the jawbones and teeth.
+The other cause of post-treatment relapse, especially crowding of the lower front teeth, is continuing adult jawbone growth.
+Esthetic orthodontics usually leaves the upper and lower teeth steeply interdigitated, because it was developed before we realized that the jawbone growth slows down about 90 percent after the second decade; but then continues slowly throughout adulthood.
+Because the upper and lower jawbones grow in different types of bone, at different rates, and in slightly different directions; continued adult jawbone growth requires some slippage in the bite to prevent it from causing progressive mechanical strains between the jawbones and teeth.

-Braces and clear aligners can sometimes help treat TMJ disorders that are caused by jaw muscle tightness due to a strained bite by deprogramming the jaw muscles, like a FRONT FLAT PLATE APPLIANCE does.
+Esthetic orthodontics with braces or clear aligners can sometimes help treat TMJ disorders that are caused by jaw muscle tightness due to a strained bite by deprogramming the jaw muscles, like a FRONT FLAT PLATE APPLIANCE does.
 Then, if the jaw muscles can hold the lower jawbone in a better location for the duration of the treatment, the teeth will end up fitting there.
+Physical therapy and jawbone exercises can help.
 However, braces and clear aligners cannot be considered treatments for TMJ disorders, because TMJ disorders are caused by the malpositioning of the jawbones rather than the straightness of the teeth.
-Therefore, esthetic orthodontics is for people who want straight teeth and already have well developed jaw muscles, good jawbone structures, and a healthy symmetrical facial growth pattern.
+Therefore, esthetic orthodontics is for people who want very straight teeth and already have well developed jaw muscles, good jawbone structures, and a healthy symmetrical facial growth pattern.

 FUNCTIONAL ORTHODONTICS

 While American orthodontists were developing more efficient methods for straightening the teeth, European orthodontists were developing removeable oral appliances to expand the upper jawbone and advance the lower jawbone.
-The functional orthodontics they developed has certain advantages over esthetic orthodontics.
+The functional orthodontic appliances they developed have certain advantages.

 EARLY TREATMENT – While esthetic orthodontics usually waits until age 12, when the second molars have arrived, functional orthodontics can begin early, when it has a greater effect on craniofacial growth.
 Even before the adult teeth have begun to erupt, young children can chew for short periods of time on specially molded rubber appliances, such as the Myobrace or the Myomunchie.
 In cooperative children, these specially shaped silicone rubber chewing pads can be very effective in a surprisingly short period of time.
 Anterior growth guidance appliances, (AGGAs) employ a functional orthodontic appliance that can be glued in the mouths of young children.
-Removeable versions of AGGA appliances were recently promoted and approved for treatment airway problems such as obstructive sleep apnea in adults, but the devices have been problemmatic, and the approval is being questioned, because it was based on misinformation.
-REMOVEABLE ANTERIOR GROWTH GUIDANCE APPLIANCE (RAGGA) can be used on young children if small retentive dots of composite resin are first bonded onto their short teeth in order to give the appliance some grip on them.
+Removeable versions of AGGA appliances can be used on young children if small retentive dots of composite resin are first bonded onto their short teeth in order to give the appliance some grip on them.
+These appliances recently received FDA clearance, and they are now being promoted for treating airway problems such as obstructive sleep apnea in adults, but the devices have been problemmatic, and the FDA clearance may have been based on misinformation.

-The ideal functional orthodontic treatment is strong healthy chewing, because it provides the type of exercise that ensures healthy strong jaw muscles, and healthy strong jaw muscles regulate facial growth naturally.
+The ideal functional orthodontic treatment is strong chewing, because it provides the type of exercise that ensures healthy jaw muscles, which regulate facial growth naturally.
 Babies need to nurse forcefully; and they need to transition from breast milk to food with consistency (rather than baby food) as they can handle it (baby led weaning), so their jaw muscles keep developing as the teeth are erupting.
 Once all the baby teeth are in, tough foods like dried fruit, whole nuts, and jerky act like a gym for the jaw muscles, because they prevent the opposing teeth from making physical contact, which stops the firing of the jaw muscles.
 In healthy jaw muscle exercise, the mandible pivots and slides on the resistant bolus without allowing the opposing teeth to penetrate it.

 COMPARATIVE ORTHODONTICS